sakshi4160/DiamondPricePrediction/README.md

 2. Download the dataset from kaggle and place it in the `data` directory.
 3. Use Jupyter Notebook or your preferred environment to run the analysis and modeling scripts.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request to this repository.

 ## License